hawcx/sdk_docs/docs/android/react-integration.md

-# React Native Integration Guide for HawcxFramework
+# React Native Integration Guide for Hawcx

-This guide will walk you through the process of integrating HawcxFramework into your React Native application.
+This guide will walk you through the process of integrating Hawcx into your React Native application.

 ## Prerequisites